jackieqvo/DH110-JACKIEVO/Assignments/Assignment 03/Assignment 03.md

 **What is(are) the limitation(s) that possibly would be improved with (digital) technology?**

 > Limitations in learning new skills and projects would be the high time and material costs of lessons.
-The classroom is an excellent way to learn but there are plenty of projects that do not require an entire classroom.
+The classroom is an excellent way to learn but there are plenty of projects that do not require an entire learning course.
 There are creative tasks like card making that just needs a few quick instructions.
 With technology, users may gain inspiration from a digital search and they will be able to pull up the list of required materials and instructions at almost any time.
 It makes it easier for users to remember and follow along.
 > When learning and recalling a project, users may stick to one method.
 With the various styles in the different how-guides, users will be able to choose what kind of craft project (in this case, a card) they are looking for.
 ## **Step 2: Target Users** ##